Mike Yastrzemski: 2022–2025

 Eligible for salary arbitration for the first time, Yastrzemski and the Giants agreed to a $3.7 million salary for the 2022 season.
 In 2022, Yastrzemski batted .214/.305/.392 in 485 at bats, with 73 runs, 31 doubles (a career high), 17 home runs, and 57 RBIs, stealing five bases in six attempts.
 He played 104 games in right field, 93 games in center field, and one game at DH.
 In November, Yastrzemski and the Giants agreed on a one-year, $6.1 million contract for the 2023 season.

 Yastrzemski and the Giants agreed to a $7.9 million salary for the 2024 season.

 On September 1, 2024, at Oracle Park, against the Miami Marlins, Yastrzemski hit his 100th career home run, making his grandfather and himself the fourth grandfather-grandson duo in Major League history to each hit at least 100 career home runs.
 He made 140 appearances for San Francisco during the regular season, slashing .231/.302/.437 with 18 home runs and 57 RBI.

 Yastrzemski signed a contract with the Giants for 2025 valued at $9.25 million, avoiding salary arbitration.
 In 96 games for the Giants, he batted .231/.330/.355 with eight home runs, 28 RBI, and six stolen bases.

-Kansas City Royals (2025–present)
+Kansas City Royals (2025)

 On July 31, 2025, the Giants traded Yastrzemski to the Kansas City Royals in exchange for Yunior Marte.
+Yastrzemski made 50 appearances for the Royals, batting .237/.339/.500 with nine home runs, 18 RBI, and one stolen base.

+Atlanta Braves (2026–present)

+On December 10, 2025, Yastrzemski signed a two-year contract with the Atlanta Braves worth up to $23 million.

 Personal life

 Yastrzemski grew up in Andover, Massachusetts.
-His father, Carl Jr. (who went by Mike), played college baseball for the Florida State Seminoles baseball team and played professionally in the minor leagues from 1984 to 1988.
+His father, Carl Jr. (who went by Mike), played college baseball for the Florida State Seminoles baseball team, was drafted by the Atlanta Braves in the 3rd round of the 1984 MLB January Draft-Secondary Phase, and played professionally in the minor leagues from 1984 to 1988.
 His father and mother, Anne-Marie, divorced when he was six years old.
 Carl Jr. died in 2004 at the age of 43 from a blood clot after having hip surgery.
 Mike's grandfather, Carl Yastrzemski, is a member of the National Baseball Hall of Fame and began teaching Mike hitting during his grandson's freshman year in high school.

 Yastrzemski met Paige at Vanderbilt.
 They married in November 2018 and have two children, a daughter and a son.